Bruno lab

 Current lab members

-Esteban Agudo (2019- ) PhD student via the Biology Department, eagudo@live.unc.edu.
+Esteban Agudo Alejandro (2019- ) PhD student via the Biology Department, eagudo@live.unc.edu.
 Esteban is working on the influence of temperature on marine predation.

 Savannah Ryburn (2019- ) PhD student via E3P, sryburn@live.unc.edu.
 Savannah is working on the ecology of juvenile scalloped hammerhead sharks including their diet, movements, and habitat use.